-I love giving handmade gifts at Christmas and for Birthday’s but the reality is that I don’t always get around to it.
-At this time of year, that last minute sinking feeling where you meant to get someone a gift and forgot is more common than most of us would care to admit.
+I love giving handmade gifts at Christmas (and Birthdays).
+But the reality is that I don’t always get around to it.
+That last minute sinking feeling, where you meant to get someone a gift and forgot, is probably more common than most of us would care to admit.

-Then there’s the situation where you know you want to crochet a present for someone but don’t have much time.
+Then there’s the situation where you know you want to crochet a present for someone but don’t have much time… Especially during the festive period.

 This post contains affiliate links.
 This means if you click a link to a product and go on to make a purchase, I receive a small percentage of the sale at no extra cost to you.
 You can read my full affiliate disclosure here